WCZZ

-WCZZ (1090 kHz) is a daytimer AM radio station licensed to Greenwood, South Carolina, and serving the Lakelands area.
-It airs an urban adult contemporary format and is owned by Broomfield Broadcasting, Inc. The studios are on Montague Avenue in Greenwood.
+WCZZ (1090 AM) is a commercial radio station licensed to Greenwood, South Carolina, United States, and serving the Lakelands area during the daytime hours only.
+It airs an urban adult contemporary format and is owned by Broomfield Broadcasting, Inc. Studios are on Montague Avenue in Greenwood.
+Programming is heard around the clock on 250-watt FM translator W274CC at 102.7 MHz in Greenwood.